 The Credit Card Float on Mobile

-- Your Credit Card Payment category Payment amount is lower than the account balance:
+- Your Credit Card Payment category Available amount is lower than the account balance.

 - When you make a payment to the credit card, the Credit Card Payment category turns red.

 - You’re getting confused by the dates of the statement and of the due date.
 If you’re not in the float, those statement dates (from the 26th of the month to the 25th) hardly even matter to you at all.

 Let's take a look at the steps we can take to get out of the float (and how this will appear in your budget)!

 How to Get Out of the Credit Card Float

 - Recognize that you have debt and may not be able to pay the card off in full.

 - Commit to using the Credit Card Payment category to help you pay it off.

 - When assigning money for your upcoming expenses, be sure to assign some money to the Credit Card Payment category, too.